"Mental health is more than the absence of mental disorders."

 -World Health Organization (WHO)

-I am an Assistant Professor in the Department of Family Medicine and Public Health as well as The Design Lab at the University of California, San Diego (UCSD).
-I'm the Director of the Mental Health in Design (MiD) Lab, which brings together a diverse group of individuals interested in understanding and advocating for mental health in digital spaces.
+I am an Assistant Professor in the Herbert Wertheim School of Public Health and Human Longevity Science as well as The Design Lab at the University of California, San Diego (UCSD).
+I'm the Director of the Mental Health in Design (MiD) Lab, which brings together a diverse group of individuals interested in understanding and advocating for mental health in and beyond digital spaces.

-Primary research areas: Human Computer Interaction (HCI), Public Health, Informatics, Information Science, Psychology
+Primary research areas: Human Computer Interaction (HCI), Human-Centered Design, Public Health, Information Science, Informatics, Psychology

 Being a first generation college graduate, I know the challenges of pursuing higher education.
 Technology touches all of our lives in some way.
 I want to help people see the value of having different people of varying backgrounds and skills work towards understanding and designing technology.
 Additionally, I would like to inspire others to study technology and encourage them to get involved in research early.